• Latest

 She described Trump’s actions as “courageous” and credited U.S. involvement with giving Venezuelans renewed hope after years of economic collapse and political repression.

-Should Venezuela prioritize security before holding elections?
+Should Venezuela prioritize security and rule of law before scheduling elections?

 Completing this poll entitles you to our news updates free of charge.
 You may opt out at anytime.
 You also agree to our Privacy Policy and Terms of Use.